Armatoor147/aws-gdpr-guard/docs/ecs.md

 ### 2. Set up Docker, Configure AWS CLI and Deploy with Terraform

-- Write a Dockerfile and a .gitignore file (A functioning example is already written in the root directory)
+- Write a Dockerfile and a .dockerignore file (A functioning example is already written in the root directory)
 - Run the following:
 ```sh
 # Build Docker image